-- The Yorkshire Peat Partnership received £4.8 million from Natural England's Nature for Climate fund.
-Combined with match funding from Yorkshire Water and a private landowner, it will enable a £6.5 million leap forward in peatland restoration in the northern uplands delivering a major restoration and monitoring programme across 3,510 a of peatland in the Yorkshire Dales and North York Moors National Parks and the Nidderdale and North Pennines Areas of Outstanding Natural Beauty. - Funding from Innovate UK's Knowledge Transfer Programme and VP plc will allow YPP to find an answer to major recurring issue with sloping, bare peat facing into the prevailing wind.
+The Yorkshire Peat Partnership received £4.8 million from Natural England's Nature for Climate fund.
+Combined with match funding from Yorkshire Water and a private landowner, it will enable a £6.5 million leap forward in peatland restoration in the northern uplands

+- delivering a major restoration and monitoring programme across 3,510 a of peatland in the Yorkshire Dales and North York Moors National Parks and the Nidderdale and North Pennines Areas of Outstanding Natural Beauty. - Funding from Innovate UK's Knowledge Transfer Programme and VP plc will allow YPP to find an answer to a major recurring issue with sloping, bare peat facing into the prevailing wind.
 Whatever is done to revegetate it, southwest facing bare peat is scoured by the wind and requires multiple interventions.
 Working with the University of Manchester, YPP hope to find techniques and materials that will address this challenge and consolidate the integrity of restoration work on these sites. - The National Lottery Heritage Fund funded 'Tees-Swale: naturally connected' programme was launched in February; two of the most outstanding landscapes in the English uplands are set to be connected, restored and enhanced in one of the most significant nature programmes to be funded in the UK.
 YPP will be leading all of the programme's peatland restoration work in Swaledale.
+[Underway]

-Lowland peat restoration project - the key challenge is to develop, with partners, an action plan working with the Yorkshire Wildlife Trust to secure funding to trial a package of measures to support farmers restore lowland peatland, including:
+Lowland peat restoration project - the key challenge is to develop, with partners, an action plan working with the Yorkshire Wildlife Trust to secure funding to trial a package of measures to support farmers to restore lowland peatland, including:

-- Farm carbon audits to establish initial carbon baselines and recommend key measures to reduce emissions and sequester carbon on farms. - Exploratory engagement & research working with farmers to understand how lowland peat can be restored, without compromising farm productivity. - Paludiculture pilots working with BioYorkshire, explore the potential of innovative paludiculture approaches to re-wet peatlands, but still be highly productive for farming.
-(Paludiculture is the practice of farming on wet land)
+- Farm carbon audits to establish initial carbon baselines and recommend key measures to reduce emissions and sequester carbon on farms. - Exploratory engagement & research working with farmers to understand how lowland peat can be restored, without compromising farm productivity. - Paludiculture\ pilots working with BioYorkshire, explore the potential of innovative paludiculture approaches to re-wet peatlands, but still be highly productive for farming. (\Paludiculture is the practice of farming on wet land).

-Skell Valley Scheme: The National Trust and Nidderdale Area of Outstanding Natural Beauty (AONB) are the lead partners of sixteen organisations who growth.
+Skell Valley Scheme: The National Trust and Nidderdale Area of Outstanding Natural Beauty (AONB) are the lead partners of sixteen organisations who have come together to deliver the Skell Valley scheme, which will create a sustainable future for the Skell Valley.